 - Slice ends off the zucchini and yellow squash.
 Cut in half horizontal then slice each half again so you have 4 long strips.
 Repeat for each zucchini and squash.
 Sprinkle a dash of salt on top.
 Set aside.

 - Slice the end off one end of the onion and remove the outer peel.
-Slice the onion into thick 1/2 inch rings.
-Coat with oil.
+Slice the onion into thick ½ inch rings.

 Grilling or roasting vegetables